 Moving to the area is easy.
 The visitor can use the Quito metro, with the La Carolina station or the Trolleybus that also has a stop in the sector.
 There are always enough taxis and public transportation, go ahead and discover one of the modern areas of Quito!

-Guápulo is one of the gateways to Quito.
-It is a beautiful small town with narrow streets that contain a peculiar charm and where cozy places have been opened that receive visitors for unforgettable experiences.
-In Guápulo you can find delicious food, places to enjoy with your friends and family, beautiful shops where you will always get a souvenir of the place or simply the ideal gift.
+Guápulo is one of the gateways to Quito, a beautiful small town with narrow streets, a sweet charm and cozy stores where you will always get a souvenir and create unforgettable experiences.
+Here, you can find delicious food and places to enjoy with your friends and family.

 La Floresta is a traditional neighborhood in the north center of Quito.
 It was one of the first to develop outside the colonial center of the city.
 Its name, its beautiful tile roofs, the landscaped residences that still stand, suggest a residential area surrounded by nature and tranquility and one of the most dynamic neighborhoods in the modern city at the same time.